Image of quaint German town on the water

 Courses

-Most of the readings and films for the course will be completed prior to traveling to Germany so that students will be able to devote most of their time to exploring landscapes and sites of interest.
-Students will be encouraged to consider alternative perspectives and ways of understanding the world.
-They will keep a journal of their travels and will complete a class presentation via Zoom on June 12 and 13, 2023.
+Students will complete some of the assignments prior to traveling to Germany so that they will be able to devote most of their time to exploring sites of interest and conducting on-site research.
+Students will have the opportunity to consider alternative perspectives and ways of understanding the world in course discussions and planned activities.
+Each student will keep a journal of their travels and will complete a project which they will present via Zoom in June 2025.

 Lush, green evergreen trees in the National Park Sachsen Switzerland